Companies want to hire cashiers who are good with money and good with people. Your goal is to show that you’re both.

+That means showing that you're pleasant and reliable, as well as being a positive public face for the company.
 For many customers, you’ll be their only point of direct interaction with the organization, so it’s essential that you show you’ll make a good impression.

-While most job interviews share common questions regardless of the type of job, there are some specific questions you will likely face when applying for a role as a cashier:
+While most job interviews share common questions regardless of the type of job, there are some specific questions you will likely face when applying for a role as a cashier.

 Reminder: it’s important to be positive.
-The unvarnished truth might be that the customer was a pain, but it will be more persuasive if you spin the story to focus on your ability to give excellent customer service by resolving their issue.)
+The unvarnished truth might be that the customer was a pain, but it will be more persuasive if you spin the story to focus on your ability to give excellent customer service by resolving their issue.

 Cashiers typically work independently, but working within a team is a key part of the job; you will work closely with stockers, floor managers, and others.
 As you respond, stress that you can work independently and can thrive on your own, but that you appreciate the support and expertise a team can give you.

 Emphasize your ability to communicate with others and support your colleagues.

-When answering this question, it's important you recognize the role of politeness and efficiency.
-If even working at your fastest the lines keep lengthening, you need to tell the employer you would consult with your manager about calling in other workers or asking other employees to take over another register.
+When answering this question, it's important to highlight the role of politeness and efficiency.
+However, you should also mention that if even working at your fastest, and the lines keep lengthening, you would consult with your manager about calling in other workers or asking other employees to take over another register.

 It may be tempting to answer this question by emphasizing your ability to handle ever-increasing volumes of customers, but even the world’s fastest cashier needs help now and then.
-The hiring manager doesn’t want a candidate who insists that he or she can do everything without help, that’s just not realistic.
+The hiring manager doesn’t want a candidate who insists that he or she can do everything without help; that’s just not realistic.

 Finally, don’t forget to dress professionally for the interview, even if the job itself will involve wearing a uniform.
 Choose neat, clean, conservative clothing, and avoid heavy makeup or perfume.